nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 #### Retrieve and reuse past commands using arrow keys:

 Reuse past commands using the up arrow (↑) and down arrow (↓) keys on the keyboard.
-1. Ensure that the command line interface is working by clicking on the text field.
+1. Click on the text field of the command box.
-2. Press the up arrow key to display the next recent past command on the command line interface.
+2. Press the up arrow key to display the next recent past command.
-3. Press the down arrow key to display the previously shown past command on the command line interface.
+3. Press the down arrow key to display the previously shown past command.
-4. Press enter/return key to reuse that past command.
+4. Press enter/return key to reuse the command.

 ### Saving the data